 For example, while some goods production might decline, storage might need to pick up with supply chains disrupted.
 Another potential benefit is that industrial tenants often sign long-term contracts, which can offer some income dependability.

 Potential drawbacks to industrial REITs mirror some of the potential dangers to REIT investment overall.
 If interest rates rise, industrial REITs can take a hit.
-Too much growth too fast can be a risk, too, in the form of oversupply.
+Too much growth too fast can also be a risk, in the form of oversupply.

 Some popular examples of industrial REITs include: